mariana-stefani/mukta-project/README.md

 #### **Site Owner Goals:**

-As an admin user:
+As a superuser:

-- I expect to be able to log in as a superuser and create, update and delete workshops and events on the website.
+- I expect to be able to log in as a superuser and create, update and delete products and workshops on the website.
 - I expect to provide users with a safe and secure e-commerce platform.
 - I expect to encourage users to register on the site, so they will have access to the best yoga and wellbeing workshops taking place in London.
 - I need to be able to attract attention to my products.